mattermost/mattermost-developer-documentation/site/content/internal/onboarding/new-staff-guide.md

 ---

 ### Helpful links

 - https://docs.mattermost.com/developer/developer-flow.html
 - [Jira bug ticket process](https://docs.mattermost.com/process/new-bug-tickets.html)
 - [PR cherry-picking process](https://developers.mattermost.com/contribute/getting-started/branching/)
-- [RN build process](https://developers.mattermost.com/internal/mobile-build-process/) if you are joining Apps team
+- [RN build process](https://developers.mattermost.com/internal/mobile-build-process/) if you are joining the Apps team
-- Glance through the release processes
+- Glance through the release processes:
     - https://docs.mattermost.com/process/feature-release.html
     - https://docs.mattermost.com/process/bug-fix-release.html
-- Security: Read through the security channel / issues spreadsheet and look at past exploits
+- Security: Read through the security channel/issues spreadsheet and look at past exploits
-- Developer Reading List - top of public Developer channel
+- Developer Reading List: Located in the header of the public [Developer channel](https://community-release.mattermost.com/core/channels/developers)

 ### Mentor For The Day

 - Meet with a dev team member every day for about 30 mins.
 Dev member will rotate daily to expose the new hire to everyone.
-The process with run for approximately for 2 weeks.
-The goal is to get to know each other, feel free to talk about non-work related stuff.
+The process will run for approximately two weeks.
+The goal is to get to know each other, feel free to talk about non-work related stuff
 - Schedule to be sent by manager in channel

 ### Meet with a few PMs

 - List to be sent by manager in channel

 ### Channels and Teams

-- You should be added to the private team `Staff` and join the following channels
+- You should be added to the private team `Staff` and join the following channels:
     - Alerts
     - Announcements
     - Customer Success